 The question I almost never hear when we speak about organic foods is the one about whether it is fair to expect that those who earn the least, who likely don't have health coverage, who do some of the hardest physical work that still exists in Western societies (picking our food) should shoulder the health burden of constant toxin exposure.
 It is exceedingly difficult to measure or track the people who pick our food and know what their health impacts are to do longitudinal studies, but we do know what those pesticides do to lab animals, and a whole lot of anecdotal evidence (as well as harder info) about the issue.
 (You can read a lot more about this subject here.)
 Remember, even though the levels of pesticides on the food that ends up in our supermarkets might be deemed "safe" by government agencies (see why I question that below), are the people who pick and package it exposed to much higher levels of chemicals?
 Most certainly.

-5. Organic produce tastes better, which means you'll eat more of it
+5. Organic produce tastes better, which means you're more likely to eat it.

 This is not something that I think we can prove substantively, since taste is a very subjective thing.
 But I've eaten locally grown, organic produce for most of my life, and to me, there's just no contest.
 Organic food just tastes better.
 My lettuce or tomato that's more naturally raised has a flavor that's more nuanced, more layered, more interesting, and more ... alive.
 This is doubly true for local, fresh, ripe produce; when produce is shipped distances, it often gets more types and quantity of chemicals sprayed on it.
 Want proof?
 New York City's best restaurants have been using local, organic produce for 30-40 years — not because their customers demanded it, but because their chefs knew it tasted better.